Diffusion semigroup on manifolds with time-dependent metrics: Introduction

 When the metric is independent of $t$, many excellent scholars did deep research on the development of stochastic analysis on manifolds.
-In \cite{Bismut,EL,Thalmaier}, the derivative formula of the diffusion semigroup, known as the Bismut-Elworthy-Li formula, was given by constructing a damped gradient operator.
-On the other hand, the coupling method on manifolds was first introduced by Kendall \cite{Ken}, and further well refined in \cite{Cr, Wbook1}.
-Based on these two tools, various equivalent semigroup inequalities were presented for the lower bound curvature condition (see e.g. \cite{ Bakry94,Bakry, BE,BBG, Sturm, WEq,Wbook2} and reference therein).
+In \cite{Bismut,EL,Thalmaier}, derivative formulae for the associated diffusion semigroup, known as the Bismut-Elworthy-Li formula, was given by constructing a damped gradient operator.
+This formula was later applied to gradient estimates, transportation-cost inequalities and other important functional inequalities, see for instance \cite{Bakry94,Bakry, BE,BBG, Sturm, WEq,Wbook2}.
+Besides, coupling methods play an important role on stochastic analysis.
+In \cite{LR}, T. Lindvall and L.C.G.
+Rogers introduced the coupling processes for multi-dimensional diffusion processes, this idea was then extended by W.S.
+Kendall \cite{Ken} and M. Cranston \cite{Cr} to Riemannian manifolds, and further well refined in \cite{Cr, Wbook1}.
+It is worth mentioning that by using coupling methods, M.-F. Chen and F.-Y. Wang \cite{CW94, CW97b, CW97a} gave auxiliary results for estimates of the first eigenvalue on Riemannian manifolds.
+Moreover, based on constructing suitable coupling processes, some equivalent important functional inequalities, including dimension-free Harnack inequalities, transportation-cost inequalities and gradient inequalities, were presented for the lower bound curvature condition (see e.g. \cite{WEq,Wbook2} and reference therein).
 For the case of manifolds with boundary, we refer the readers to \cite{ W09, W10,Wbook2} for details.
+All these work motivate us to extend the derivative formulae and coupling processes to the time-inhomogeneous case, which are then applied to deriving some important functional inequalities for the diffusion semigroup.